Dubai bucket list: 60 things you have to do in the city

 Stare at the aquarium wall in The Dubai Mall

-Get your pulse racing with a skydive
+Get your pulse racing with skydiving

 Strap yourself to a trained skydiver and jump from a plane at 13,000 feet.
 The one-minute freefall over the Palm is the closest you’ll get to flying, and the peaceful parachute descent lets you admire the view.

-Visit the Jumeirah mosque
+Visit the Jumeirah Mosque